Should you visit Koh Tao?

 Where to stay in Koh Tao

-This bustling area is where most travellers hang out and you’ll find everything you need – including restaurants, bars, shops and plenty of options for accommodations.
+Sairee Beach is where you’ll find the backpackers.
+This bustling area will provide you with everything you need, including restaurants, bars, shops and plenty of options for accommodations.

 If hiring a scooter isn’t for you, most places can be reached by foot and for longer distances you can hire a taxi.
 Just be aware that they can be extremely overpriced, so get ready to practice your haggling skills.